Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 Languages MonitoredTurkish, Kurdish (Kurmanji/Sorani), Arabic

 Is it safe to travel to Turkey?
 The short answer depends entirely on where you are going.
 Turkey straddles Europe and Asia, and its security environment reflects that geographic complexity.
-The western half of the country -- Istanbul, the Aegean coastline, the Mediterranean resorts -- functions at a safety level comparable to southern Europe.
+The western half of the country, Istanbul, the Aegean coastline, the Mediterranean resorts, functions at a safety level comparable to southern Europe.
 Millions of tourists visit these areas every year without incident, and the tourism infrastructure is mature and well-maintained.
+The US State Department and UK FCDO maintain current travel advisories for Turkey.

 The eastern picture is more nuanced.
 Turkey's far southeastern provinces share long borders with Syria and Iraq, and these areas have been the site of sustained military operations against the Kurdistan Workers' Party (PKK), which Turkey, the United States, and the European Union designate as a terrorist organization.
 Cross-border incursions into northern Iraq and northeastern Syria continue in 2026, and the security forces maintain a heavy presence in provinces like Sirnak, Hakkari, and parts of Mardin.